BMC Midlands Area AGM (West Bromwich, 27 November)

 Rolfe will share his gripping stories about climbing in the Indian Himalayas.
 He’ll take you to Kang Yatse 2, one of the most accessible 6000-ers on the planet.
 Rolfe will also talk about the rarely climbed Nun Peak, a technical 7135m Himalayan giant deep in the mountains of Zanskar.
 To top it off he will share tips and tricks on how to do these epic mountains yourself.

-Join us for a running discussion and workshop, on repairing outdoor kit.
+Katy Frances founder of upcycle_kit will also be with us.
+From around ~17:00 Katy will be running a discussion and workshop, on repairing outdoor kit.
 Got a simple repair, bring it along, and depending on demand, Katy might be able to get it back 'fighting fit' there and then, or if not, show you how to tackle it yourself, afterwards.

 Area Meetings are an opportunity to meet like-minded individuals and have a say in the future of the BMC and the activities we support in your area.
 You'll hear updates on local issues and have the opportunity to vote on a number of matters.